ewhite/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 3: Tuesday, January 29, 2020

+**Today's Progress:** I got the UI to statically state the route it would like to know about (in this case, the #2), and the server now responds with the time from now at which the bus will arrive (e.g. "2 minutes from now") Stop id is still hard-coded.
+I also added a `yarn start:watch` which automatically updates the server on changes in the source directories.
+Finally, I upgraded the logging on the project.

+**Goals for tomorrow:**
+1. Deploy the server via anything that seems easy.
+I've some experience with Droplets from Digital Ocean, but it may be easier to use something like Firebase.

 ### Day 2: Tuesday, January 28, 2020

 **Today's Progress:** I created a simple socket connection to